ben-le/DevOps_Trainings/README.md

-## DevOps Mastery: Your Path to DevOps Expertise - Absolutely Free!
+## DevOps Mastery: Your Path to DevOps Expertise
 Welcome to your one-stop shop for mastering DevOps, regardless of your background.
 Want to launch a new career in DevOps?
 We've got you covered.
 Already a seasoned professional?
 Sharpen your skills and stay ahead of the curve with our cutting-edge resources.

 ### DevOps for Everyone: Empower Your Career